ExaWorks/psij-python/docs/development/tutorial_add_executor.rst

         return out.strip()

 That's enough to get jobs submitted using PSI/J, but not enough to run the test suite.
-Instead, the test suite will appear to hang, because the PSI/J core code gets a bit upset by status monitoring methods raising NotImplementedError.
+Instead, the test suite will appear to hang, because the PSI/J core code gets a bit upset by status monitoring methods raising a NotImplementedError.

-Implementing status
+Implementing Status
 -------------------

-PSI/J needs to ask the batch scheduler for status about jobs that it has submitted.
+PSI/J needs to ask the batch scheduler for the status of jobs that it has submitted.
 This can be done with ``BatchSchedulerExecutor`` by overriding these two methods, which we stubbed out as not-implemented earlier on:

-* :py:meth:`.BatchSchedulerExecutor.get_status_command` - like ``get_submit_command``, this should return a batch scheduler specific commandline, this time to output job status.
+* :py:meth:`.BatchSchedulerExecutor.get_status_command` - Like ``get_submit_command``, this should return a batch scheduler specific command line, this time to output job status.

-* :py:meth:`.BatchSchedulerExecutor.parse_status_output` - this will interpret the output of the above status command, a bit like ``job_id_from_submit_output``.
+* :py:meth:`.BatchSchedulerExecutor.parse_status_output` - This will interpret the output of the above status command, a bit like ``job_id_from_submit_output``.

 Here's an implementation for ``get_status_command``::